library(tidyverse) # data wrangling

 diff_sd_units <- diff_rate / control_sd

-(d) Would you consider this a small, moderate, or large effect in a typical online experiment?
-Explain Your answer.
+(f) Would you consider this a small, moderate, or large effect in a typical online experiment?
+Explain your answer.

 Now we need to translate your analytical results into a short executive brief written for a business audience.